 How people are taking part in #RevolutionOfValues

-The gallery below is made up of images and actions taking place all over the country.
-We encourage you to share your experience using the hashtag #RevolutionOfValues and we will share here.
+The gallery below is made up of images and actions from #RevolutionOfValues 2017 and 2018 taking place all over the country.
+We encourage you to share your experience using the hashtags #RevolutionOfValues and #USDAC, and we will share here.

 HOW IT WORKS: